Archiv für die Kategorie Filmproduktion

 17. Mai 2012 | Je stiller wir werden … the quieter we get …

-Veröffentlicht in Animation, Brainpower, Character Development, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß mit den Tags , , , , , , , , , am Mai 17, 2012 von trickfilmgestalter
+Posted in Animation, Brainpower, Character Development, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß with tags , , , , , , , , , on Mai 17, 2012 by trickfilmgestalter

 … desto produktiver wird hinter den Kulissen gewerkelt.
 Unser Abarbeitsstatus in der Animation hat den Gipfel deutlich hinter sich gelassen – beide Hauptprotagonisten sind fertig animiert.